Make-Up Artist: Job Duties, Occupational Outlook, and Education Prerequisites

 What Is the Occupational Outlook?

-A job outlook figure for make-up artists in general is unavailable, but employment of theatrical and performance make-up artists was expected to grow 19% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics.
+A job outlook figure for make-up artists in general is unavailable, but employment of theatrical and performance make-up artists is expected to grow 7% from 2018 to 2028, according to the U.S. Bureau of Labor Statistics.
 Individuals looking to enter this profession are expected to face keen competition, and openings are likely to go to the most experienced and skilled workers.

 What Kind of Education Prerequisites Do I Need to Meet?